 What follows is information about what we do and why we do it.

-Notice that our words are mission-focused.
+- Our words are mission-focused.
 That’s because The Real Uganda is a non-profit organization.
 The communities we serve are our first priority.

-Notice our photos show only healthy, empowered Ugandans.
+- Our photos show only healthy, empowered Ugandans.
 That’s because The Real Uganda supports families who work every day to improve their lives.
 We’re all on an upward spiral.

 And we want you to join us.

 The Real Uganda is a non-profit organization that sources international volunteers for locally-led, community-based initiatives in Uganda.
 We pride ourselves on offering mutually beneficial cultural exchange programs.

 Communities get helping hands and exposure to the outside world.
 Volunteers learn a new culture and approach to life.